Pink M

-Pink M was a Montenegrin cable television channel based in Podgorica.
+Pink M is a Montenegrin cable television channel based in Podgorica.
 It was established on 3 September 2018 as Pink Media when Pink Media Group sold its terrestrial commercial channels "Pink M" (now Nova M) and "Pink BH" (now Nova BH) to The United Group.

 Programming

 Pink M channel lineup consists of programmes from Pink's terrestrial channel Pink TV or Pink World intended to linear broadcasting or re-broadcasting on the Montenegro market.
 By concept and name, a similar television channel called Pink BH which exists in Bosnia and Herzegovina.